perdomofranklindev/linux-dev-env-setup/README.md

-# Stater Environment Linux Dev
+# Linux Development Environment Setup 🤓

 A small script code in .sh to install the default programs that i use often.